 - 16. With the vehicle in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven pulley. - 17.
 Place the CVT cover gasket into position; then install the cover and secure with the cap screws.
-Tighten the cap screws to 45 in.-lb.
+Tighten the cap screws to 45 in.-lb (5 N-m).

-Removing Right-Side Components (700EPS)
+Removing Right-Side Components (700)